HardAndHeavy/private-gpt-rocm-docker/README.md

 - `make gen`
 - `make run`

 At the first launch, there will be a long process of downloading the model.
-When this process is completed, PrivateGTP will be available at http://localhost
+When this process is completed, PrivateGTP will be available at http://localhost.
-After downloading, privat-gt will be available at http://localhost

 ### Examples of settings
 #### llm